Tehforsch/diman/README.md

 ## Features
 * Invalid operations between physical quantities (adding length and time, for example) turn into compile errors.
 * Newly created quantities are automatically converted to an underlying base representation.
-This means that the used types are quantities (such as `Length`) instead of concrete units (such as `meters`) which makes for more meaningful code.
+This means that the used types are dimensions (such as `Length`) instead of concrete units (such as `meters`) which makes for more meaningful code.
-* Systems of units and quantities can be user defined via the `unit_system!` macro.
-This gives the user complete freedom over the choice of quantities and makes them part of the user's library, so that arbitrary new methods can be implemented on them.
+* Systems of dimensions and units can be user defined via the `unit_system!` macro.
+This gives the user complete freedom over the choice of dimensions and makes them part of the user's library, so that arbitrary new methods can be implemented on them.
 * `f32` and `f64` float storage types (behind the `f32` and `f64` feature gate respectively).
 * Vector storage types via [`glam`](https://crates.io/crates/glam/) (behind the `glam-vec2`, `glam-vec3`, `glam-dvec2` and `glam-dvec3` features).
 * Serialization and Deserialization via [`serde`](https://crates.io/crates/serde) (behind the `serde` feature gate, see the official documentation for more info).